erictraut/mypy_issues/README.md

 | _Total_                                           | 2285  |

-## Summary of top issues
+## Summary of Top Issues

 I looked for common bugs, requests, and sources of confusion.
 Here's a list sorted roughly by importance.

 1. Union vs Join: About 70 bugs would be fixed if this were addressed; could be ported from basedmypy source base
 2. isinstance narrowing of a TypeVar: When mypy narrows a variable of type T based on an isinstance type guard, it forgets that the type is T, which causes many false positives; pyright uses "type conditions" (a lightweight type of intersection) to handle this
-3. \*\* unpacking for args (#15321): I recently changed pyright's behavior to match mypy's in this regard, but I think we should both consider changing this behavior because it results in many false positives
+3. \*\* unpacking for args ([#15321](https://github.com/python/mypy/issues/15321)): I recently changed pyright's behavior to match mypy's in this regard, but I think we should both consider changing this behavior because it results in many false positives
 4. Assignment narrowing consistency (#2008): Mypy's current behavior is confusing, inconsistent, and leads to many false positives
 5. Various narrowing and exhaustion issues with match statements
 6. Side-effect modifications that invalidate local narrowing (document): It should be clearly documented that mypy does not perform global analysis, so non-local side effects made by calls do not affect local type narrowing